stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 There are other more complex joins if `left_join()` isn't what you wanted.
 There's a [great explanation from dplyr](https://dplyr.tidyverse.org/reference/mutate-joins.html) if you find yourself needing something else.
 Here we could've also used an `outer_join()`, for instance.

 Dplyr allows you to state `by` which variables you're doing the join (i.e. what variables are you requiring to match).
-If you don't state it explicitly, dplyr will try to figure out what you were joining by, and then will kick back a warning of what it assumes you're doing.
+If you don't state it explicitly, dplyr will try to figure out what you were joining by, and then will kick back a message of what it did to check that it's what you'd wanted.
 It's often easier to just state it if you know that multiple variables (here, the year, country name and iso3c code) should all be the same.

 If the names of the joining variables vary across datasets, you can still do the join, but you would have to specify that.
 For instance, if the variable was called `country` in the big dataset and `country_name` in the small one, you could write `by = c("iso3c" = "iso3c", "year" = "year", "country"="country_name")`